-For further interpretation of the results, we conducted an Analytic Hierarcy Process (AHP, [29]) analysis to infer absolute attribute scores from pairwise comparisons.
+For further interpretation of the results, we conducted an Analytic Hierarchy Process (AHP, [32]) analysis to infer absolute attribute scores from pairwise comparisons.
 Please refer to Appendix A for a brief summary.
 We convert the earlier attribute scores to a ratio scale, where one model can attain a score at most four times more than its competitor, in which case, the competitor's attribute score is four times less.
 We populate a matrix by taking the average scores from our survey and converting them into such score ratios.
 In the case of debranded abstraction and full model comparisons, we calculate a $7 \times 7$ AHP matrix for each attribute.
 Through an Eigenanalysis on these matrices, we calculate the eigenvector that corresponds to the highest eigenvalue.
 When unit normalized, this eigenvector yields the absolute scores of the cars specific to that attribute, similar to a 1D embedding of a high dimensional distance graph.
-Hence, for a given attribute, different cars can be rank-ordered if desired separately for condition D and condition F. When applied to all six attributes, this analysis results in a joint 6D embedding of each car.
-Figure 7 shows the absolute scores of abstracted (D, blue) and full (F, red) models as a set of 2D plots for each attribute pair.
+Hence, for a given attribute, different cars can be rankordered if desired separately for condition D and condition F. When applied to all six attributes, this analysis results in a joint 6D embedding of each car.
+Figure 6 shows the absolute scores of abstracted (D, blue) and full (F, red) models as a set of 2D plots for each attribute pair.
 As shown, the embeddings of the cars in D and the cars in F exhibit a good correspondence, as evidenced by the relatively short edge links.
+Similar to the previous assessment, the distances along longer links are mainly contributed by the differences in attributes "fast" and "muscular", which as well point to brand-specific or feature specific origination of these attributes.

 Implications: These outcomes suggest that humans' perception of a set of products may indeed be detail- and brand-neutral: their perception of fully developed products may be consistent with their perception of highly abstract, simple representations of the same products.
 For designers, this points to the importance of establishing a convincing base form before detail design efforts are undertaken.
-More specifically, it gives rise to informative early form-assessment opportunities, whose results are likely to remain valid even after seemingly unique, brand-specific details are added.
+More specifically, it gives rise to informative early formassessment opportunities, whose results are likely to remain valid even after seemingly unique, brand-specific details are added.

-Study III: Design Features and Associated Emotions
+3.4 Study III: Design Features and Associated Judgments

-The goal in this study is to compute the sensitivity of a geometric feature on the resulting emotional responses.
+The goal in this study is to compute the sensitivity of a geometric feature on the resulting consumer judgments.
 The study is designed to systematically assess all the abstractions of one car model, using the set of 7 full car models as a basis.

-Procedure We recruited 80 participants (53 males and 27 females) with age $= 38.3 \pm 14.7$ to an online survey through Amazon Mechanical Turk.
+Procedure We recruited 80 participants (53 males and 27 females) with age = $38.3 \pm 14.7$ to an online survey through Amazon Mechanical Turk.
 There was no overlap between the participants in Study I, II and this study.
 We instructed the participants to answer a series of questions to the best of their ability, and offered a monetary incentive of 25 cents upon completion.
 No time restriction was imposed.

 In each survey question, we first showed the participants a pair of computer-rendered models, one of which is an abstracted model while the other is a full model.
-We then asked them to compare the two, and rate them in terms of the 6 emotional attributes introduced in Study II using a slider.
-The questions here were in a format similar to that in the previous study (Fig. 5).
+We then asked them to compare the two, and rate them in terms of the 6 perceived attributes